pbklink/motif-core/etc/motif-core.api.md

 //
 // @public (undocumented)
 export function setSymbolDetailCache(value: SymbolDetailCache): void;

-// Warning: (ae-missing-release-tag) "setTableDefinitionFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function setTableDefinitionFactory(value: TableDefinitionFactory): void;

-// Warning: (ae-missing-release-tag) "setTableDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function setTableDirectory(value: TablesService): void;

-// Warning: (ae-missing-release-tag) "setTableRecordDefinitionListDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function setTableRecordDefinitionListDirectory(value: TableRecordDefinitionListsService): void;

-// Warning: (ae-missing-release-tag) "setTableRecordDefinitionListFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function setTableRecordDefinitionListFactory(value: TableRecordDefinitionListFactory): void;

 // Warning: (ae-missing-release-tag) "SettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "SettingsGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)